awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-object-redshiftdatabase.md

 }
 ```

 By default, the object uses the Postgres driver, which requires the `clusterId` field\.
-To use the Redshift driver, specify the Redshift database connection string from the Amazon Redshift console \(starts with "jdbc:redshift:"\) in the `connectionString` field instead\.
+To use the Amazon Redshift driver, specify the Amazon Redshift database connection string from the Amazon Redshift console \(starts with "jdbc:redshift:"\) in the `connectionString` field instead\.

 ## Syntax<a name="redshiftdatabase-syntax"></a>